-We serve adults and children with special emotional, physical and social needs, including military families.
-This year we ran a six-week summer program and plan to run a fall program specifically designed for veterans.
+We serve adults and children with special emotional, physical and social needs.
+Our main program is an 8 week riding instruction class that runs during the summer months.
+In addition we offer horse skills unmounted classes and some individualized offerings designed to meet a specific need.
 If you or someone you know would benefit from equine-assisted therapy, please visit our participate page to learn more and to find out how to apply for a spot.

 All sessions are taught and supervised by Mary Craft-Nepute and Karen Reedy, our PATH certified instructors.